DroidNinja/Android-FilePicker/README.md

 For **Android 10** devices using document picker, you will need to enable `android:requestLegacyExternalStorage="true"` option in your manifest file.
 This document picker will get **deprecated** soon over scoped storage and also, this flag will not work in when you target **Android 11.** :/

 If your app
-- targets 28: Everything will work.
+* **targets 28**: Everything will work.
 Nothing required.
-- targets 29: You will need add `android:requestLegacyExternalStorage="true"` option in your manifest file.
+* **targets 29**: You will need add `android:requestLegacyExternalStorage="true"` option in your manifest file.
 This will work for Android 11 devices also.
-- targets 30: Doc picker will not work in this case.
+* **targets 30**: Doc picker will not work in this case.
 Scope storage handling is required.
 Please suggest [ideas here](https://github.com/DroidNinja/Android-FilePicker/issues/305#issuecomment-728250023)

   ![demo](https://image.ibb.co/iRpztv/device_2017_03_10_164003.png)
   ![demo](https://image.ibb.co/m75uRF/device_2017_03_10_163900.png)